-(7) Prepare the engine for starting.
-For further information, see page 46.
-Be sure that the gear shift is in neutral and that the clip is attached to the engine shut-off switch.
-The main switch must be "ON" (on), if equipped.
+4. Prepare the engine for starting.
+For further information, see page 48.
+Be sure the engine is in neutral and that the clip is attached to the engine shut-off switch.
+The main switch must be "on" (on), if equipped.